barrysteyn/node-scrypt/Readme.md

     c2NyeXB0AAwAAAAIAAAAAZ/+bp8gWcTZgEC7YQZeLLyxFeKRRdDkwbaGeFC0NkdUr/YFAWY
     /UwdOH4i/PxW48fXeXBDOTvGWtS3lLUgzNM0PlJbXhMOGd2bke0PvTSnW

-As one can see from the above example, both hashes start off by looking similar (they both start with *c2NyeXB0AAwAAAAIAAAAA* - as explained above), but afterwards, things change very rapidly.
+As one can see from the above example, both hashes start off by looking similar (they both start with *c2NyeXB0AAwAAAAIAAAAA* - as explained above), but after this, things change very rapidly.
 In fact, I hashed the password *password1* again:

     password1
     c2NyeXB0AAwAAAAIAAAAATpP+fdQAryDiRmCmcoOrZa2mZ049KdbA/ofTTrATQQ+m
     0L/gR811d0WQyip6p2skXVEMz2+8U+xGryFu2p0yzfCxYLUrAaIzaZELkN2M6k0

 Compare this hash to the one above.
 Even though they start off looking similar, their outputs are vastly different (even though it is the same password being hashed).
-This is because of the **random** salt that has been added, ensuring that no two hashes will ever be indentical, even if the password that is being hashed is the same.
+This is because of the **random** salt that has been added, ensuring that no two hashes will ever be identical, even if the password that is being hashed is the same.

 For those that are curious or paranoid, please look at how the hash is both [produced](https://github.com/barrysteyn/node-scrypt/blob/master/src/scryptwrapper/hash.c#L37-81) and [verified](https://github.com/barrysteyn/node-scrypt/blob/master/src/scryptwrapper/hash.c#L83-122) (you are going to need some knowledge of the [C language](http://c.learncodethehardway.org/book/) for this).

 ##Credits
-The Scrypt library is Colin Percival's [Scrypt](http://www.tarsnap.com/scrypt.html) project.
+The scrypt library is Colin Percival's [scrypt](http://www.tarsnap.com/scrypt.html) project.
 This includes the encryption/decryption functions which are basically just wrappers into this library.

-The password hash and verify functions are also very heavily influenced by the Scrypt source code, with most functionality being copied from various placed within Scrypt.
+The password hash and verify functions are also very heavily influenced by the scrypt source code, with most functionality being copied from various placed within scrypt.